 Introduce a Secret

-Give Him or Her An Unusual Skill or Talent
+Give Them An Unusual Skill or Talent

-Make Him Worthy
+Make Them Worthy

-If triage isn’t cutting it…
+When triage methods aren’t cutting it…

 Story Middle Blanks